 New Wage Schedules and Salary Review

-Salary ranges are showing significant increases this year for all pay bands, particularly for the PS-6 and PS-7 levels.
+For a second year in a row, salary ranges are showing significant increases, particularly for the PB-6 and PB-7 levels.
 These upward adjustments are intended to reflect the current market and are irrelevant to your annual increase related to your performance.
 This increase in grids does not replace your annual performance increase.